 A laser is an example of coherent light, that can project a beam extremely long distances.
-Powerful enough to cut through metal, the power of this light is said to exhibit negative temperature.
+Powerful enough to cut through metal, it is said to exhibit negative temperature.
 But what exactly does that mean?

 A laser is so powerful that is can burn through solid matter.
-When we consider the exact mechanism by which this occures from the perspective of the 4D aether Theory, the comclusion is that the energy is being extracted from the vacuum itself.
-This appears to be eneabled by the resonance of the wavelengths of coherant light produced the atoms in the optical resonator.
+When we consider the exact mechanism by which this occurs from the perspective of the 4D Aether Theory, the conclusion is that the energy is being extracted from the vacuum itself.
+This appears to be enabled by the resonance of the wavelengths of coherent light produced in the atoms of the optical resonator.

 The conclusion is that negative temperatures are simply the result of the electron being held in a higher energy level.
-The lasor beam of coheant light is able to cut through a material by breaking down the surface barrier of energy in the target material.
-This therefore the result of coherance, not temperature, which more accuratly discribes the nature of the phenomena.
+The laser beam of coherent light is able to cut through a material by breaking down the surface barrier of energy in the target material.
+This is the result of coherence or resonance, not temperature, which more accurately describes the nature of the phenomenon.

 How does a laser work?